Type annotations for boto3. Adds code completion in IDEs such as PyCharm.

 Create an "essentials" deployment package only containing often used services like Lambda, S3, SQS, and CloudFormation

-Package related services into separate deployment packages, to create smaller packages containing only service that are essential to a use case, group EC2 and RDS for instance.
+Package related services into separate deployment packages, to create smaller packages containing only services which are essential to a certain use case, group EC2 and RDS for instance.

 Create custom builds.
 If a project only uses S3's service resource, provide a way to build a deployment package containing just that package.
 This would require some sort of configuration and more mature build script.